gasduster99/sppComp/try1/try1_2.md

 Bayesian marginal likelyhood model probabilities are computed for each model as measures of model fit as seen in Table(1).

-Table(1) show a clear prefernce for the overdispersed models, with the most overall support for the beta-binomial model.
-This initial result guides the use of the beta-binomial data generating model.
+Table(1) show a clear preference for the overdispersed models, with the most overall support for the beta-binomial model.
+This initial result guides the use of the beta-binomial data generating model for the purposes of building a model to apply at an operational scale.

 ###Operationalized Model